micbay/RaceTimerAndController/README.md

 <br>

 ## **Custom Characters**
-The `h78844` library supports up to 8 custom characters.
+This project makes use of some custom 'icons' in the menu screen.
+To draw them, we'll use the custom character feature of the `h78844` display library, we're using for the LCD.
+This library provides support for up to 8 custom characters.

-To create a custom character, use a byte array to define the pixels of the character to turn on, or off.
+To create a custom character, define a byte array that establishes the pixels of the LCD character that are turned on, or off.
 This online [LCD Custom Character Generator](https://maxpromer.github.io/LCD-Character-Creator/) makes it easy to get the array and supporting code.

 <table>
 <tr>